ashvegeta/SocialMediaApp/README.md

 ### Frontend Stack

 - **Framework:** Next.js
-  Next.js was chosen for its powerful features like Server-Side Rendering (SSR), automatic code splitting, and simplified routing.
-These features make it an ideal choice for building fast, modern web applications.
+  Next.js was chosen for its powerful features like Server-Side Rendering (SSR), automatic code splitting, and simplified routing, etc. These features make it an ideal choice for building fast, modern web applications.
 - **Deployment:** Vercel
   The app is deployed on Vercel, which offers seamless integration with Next.js, making deployment and scaling straightforward.